 - It has preferences about most things and lots of reasons to why it’s good or bad.

 - Negative comments, positive comments – it’s all the same voice, just more or less pleasant.

-We depend from our birth on the love from our parents or care takers and have a built in signaling system to get the food, protection and care that we need.
+We depend from our birth on the love from our parents or caretakers and have a built-in signaling system to get the food, protection, and care that we need.
 When you’re a few years old you start experiencing how the love that you might have felt flowing from your parents is actually conditioned.
-There are things that are RIGHT to do which will (possibly) get your parents approval and love, and things that are WRONG which will make them angry.
-Your mom yells at you for creating a crayon master piece on the living room wall.
+There are things that are RIGHT to do which will (possibly) get your parent’s approval and love, and things that are WRONG that will make them angry.
+Your mom yells at you for creating a crayon masterpiece on the living room wall.
 Your dad grabs you by the arm and looks really angry when you want to enjoy the sight of yet another handful of spaghetti splashing on the floor.
 I’m not saying that your parents should have let you do whatever you wanted when you were three.
-But this is the birth of a conditioning that will lay the foundation of your own belief system.
+But this is the birth of conditioning that will lay the foundation of your own belief system.
 What you think you need to do to be loved and accepted.

 These repeated thoughts and behaviors will after years become something you accept as part of your personality: “I’ve always been very shy” or “I have a bad temper and so did my dad, but I cool off quickly, that’s just the way I am”.
 Or it becomes something you deny and want to keep hidden which will create layers of shame and guilt every time it shows up.